mfaella/ProbGameDesign/README.md

-# ProbGameDesign
+# Probabilistic methods for Game Design

-Probabilistic methods for Game Design - Demo scripts
+Demo scripts for the class.